mazzzystar/Papers-Reading/README.md

 - [x] [Audio Style Transfer](https://github.com/fancoo/Papers-Reading/blob/master/Voice-Transfer/Audio%20Style%20Transfer.pdf):star::star::star:
 	* Try with `VGG-19`, `SoundNet`, `Wide-Shallow-Random Network` and `McDermott's texture synthesis` method to extract the style.
 The last 2 has meaningful results, `McDermott's..` recreates better local texture.
 	* Shows that **starting from content image can produce better results** comapred to random generated.
+- [x] [On Using Backpropagation for Speech Texture Generation and Voice Conversion]():star::star::star::star:
+	* Use the architecture of CTC speech recognition network to train a CONV.
+	* Extract speaker characteristics from very limited amounts of target speaker data.
+	* Did the experiment of `style transfer` and others, the result page is [here](https://google.github.io/speech_style_transfer/samples.html)

 ## License
 This project is licensed under the terms of the MIT license.